nszceta/celery-map-reduce-demo/README.md

-Install and launch redis.

-Install celery and toolz in your Python virtual environment.

 ```
-celery -A celery_map_reduce worker
+celery -A celery_map_reduce worker --concurrency=4
 python3 celery_map_reduce.py
 ```

+Concurrency is 4 to allow direct comparison with rq-mapreduce-demo.